JulioTPS/Pandora/README.md

 # Pandora

-A front-end prject of a chat bot.
+A front-end prject of a chat bot, made for a University project.
 It has a chat page where you can send message and receive the chat.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

 ## Development server